MinaFoundation/mina-fungible-token/documentation/use_in_zk_app.md

-# Implement a smart contract that use tokens
+# Use in a ZkApp

 With zkApps, you can also build smart contracts that interact with tokens.
 For example, a simple escrow contract, where tokens can be deposited to and withdrawn from.

 ## Escrow contract code

 Interacting with tokens from a zkApp is as simple as writing off-chain code (same code like in previous chapter is executed from within zkApp methods):

 ```ts
 export class TokenEscrow extends SmartContract {